Viewing: Winter

 Roam Transit (Route 8X – Lake Louise Express)

 The primary year-round bus connecting Banff to the Lake Louise Lakeshore.
-Recommended to save stress.
-Check Roam Transit for schedule and reservations.
+It can reduce parking pressure if the schedule works for your day.
+Check Roam Transit for current schedule, reservations, and fares.

 Getting to the Lake Louise Ski Resort

-Free shuttles from major Banff and Lake Louise Village hotels to the Lake Louise Ski Resort.
-The resort also offers a sightseeing gondola (summer and winter).
-See skilouise.com/getting-here/by-shuttle for schedule and pick-up points.
-Note: these go to the ski resort, not the lakeshore or Fairmont.
+Lake Louise Ski Resort publishes its own shuttle, gondola, and access details.
+See skilouise.com/getting-here/by-shuttle for current schedule and pick-up points.
+Note: ski-area shuttles go to the ski resort, not automatically to the lakeshore or Fairmont.

 Village to Lake

-If you're staying in the village and want to reach the lake without driving: Roam 8X stops at Village North.
+If you are staying in the village and want to reach the lake without driving: Roam 8X stops at Village North.
 Many village hotels (Post Hotel) offer their own guest shuttles to the lake.
 Check with your lodging or Fairmont Chateau Lake Louise for lakeshore access.

 3. Gear Advice: Cleats vs. Snowshoes

-For the Lakeshore Trail specifically, leave the snowshoes in the car.
+For the Lakeshore Trail specifically, snowshoes are often less useful than traction.

 4. Gear Rentals